Source: Museum Victoria

-Kimberley Moulton is a Yorta-Yorta woman from Shepparton in country Victoria.
-She is a direct descendent of the James and Cooper family on her Father’s side.
+Kimberley Moulton is a proud Yorta Yorta woman originally from Shepparton in country Victoria and a decedent of the James and Cooper families.

 From 2009-2015 Kimberley was Curator and Project Officer of the Birrarung Gallery at Bunjilaka Aboriginal Cultural Centre, Melbourne Museum where she worked with Victorian Aboriginal community in arts development and curating sixteen exhibitions for the Birrarung Gallery.Between 2009 and 2013 Kimberley worked on the First Peoples redevelopment project for Bunjilaka in areas of community consultation and as an assistant curator.